devraj27dec/Restaurant-Menu-PDF-Annotator/README.md

-﻿Here’s a clean, well-formatted and professional README you can copy-paste and edit as needed 👇

----

 # 📄 Restaurant Menu PDF Annotator

 A full-stack web application that allows users to upload restaurant menus as PDFs, annotate them, extract structured text, edit the extracted fields (name, price, description, category), and export the data.